area9innovation/fast/mini/readme.md

 Struct definitions are represented by constructing a constructor function by the Forth builtin structdef, that uses __construct0, ... to construct the value.

-Union defintions are represented by a function, which extract the id field to switch from.
+Union definitions are represented by a function, which extract the id field to switch from.
 This is done by the uniondef Forth builtin.

+The __type function is handled by the type inference explicitly to extract the type.

 ## Backends